 You can buy spells from Sorceress Sellen, under the Waypoint Ruins in Limgrave.
 You’ll also need to memorize the spells at a Site of Grace, meet the required attributes to use the spells, and you’ll need a staff.

 Elden Ring has significantly buffed the power of magic and spells.
-In other Soulsborne titles, it would take a while for sorcery builds to come online.
+In other Soulsborne titles, sorcery builds would take a while to come online.
 But in Elden Ring, you’ll come out blasting with a small investment.